Chris Kwitzer

-Chris Kwitzer (born January 26, 1995) is an American professional baseball infielder for the Cleburne Railroaders of the American Association of Professional Baseball.
+Chris Kwitzer (born January 26, 1995) is an American professional baseball infielder for the Evansville Otters of the Frontier League.
 He played for the Spain national baseball team in the 2023 and 2026 World Baseball Classic qualification.

 As of 2025, Kwitzer has played in three of the four active MLB Partner Leagues.
 He has also played in two of the three active Independent leagues.
 He has also played in four defunct leagues as well as two foreign leagues.
 Over his eight year professional career he has played in eleven leagues.

 Early life and college career

 Born on January 26, 1995, in Buffalo, New York, to Mark and Ann.
 Kwitzer attended St. Mary's High School in Lancaster.
 Kwitzer earned eight letters and was captain six times for St. Mary's, where he played hockey and football along with baseball.

 Kwitzer played college baseball for the Buffalo Bulls.
 On February 27, 2017, Kwitzer was named MAC East Player of the Week.
 In his Senior season he was named All-MAC First team at the third base position.
 Over 158 games, Kwitzer hit eight home runs, 30 doubles and 11 triples.
 He held a .287 batting average and scored 73 runs.

 He also played three years of collegiate summer baseball from 2014 to 2016.
 In 2014, he played for the Cortland Crush of the New York Collegiate Baseball League.
 In 2015, he played for the Adirondack Trail Blazers of the Perfect Game Collegiate Baseball League.
 In 2016, he played for the St. Cloud Rox of the Northwoods League.
 In late June, Kwitzer returned to the PGCBL where he played for the Glens Falls Dragons and was named a 2016 PGCBL Eastern Division All-Star.
 He also participated and won the home run derby.